 2. Wadmalaw Island, SC | 30 minutes

 Wadmalaw Island offers a glimpse of what the South Carolina Lowcountry looks like in its most natural state.
-In addition to beautiful natural landscapes, like glistening marshes and lush forests, this area is home to Charleston Tea Plantation and Deep Water Vineyard.
+In addition to beautiful natural landscapes, like glistening marshes and lush forests, this area is home to Charleston Tea Garden and Deep Water Vineyard.
 At these destinations, you can learn about the art of sweet tea, the winemaking process, or even take a look inside how the distillery produces its finest spirits.
 Tours at each location are followed by ample sampling opportunities!